TiddlyWiki/TiddlyWiki5/contributing.md

 <strong>
 Thank you!</strong></p><h4 class=''>
 Attribution</h4><p>
-The CLA documents used for this project where created using <a class=' tw-tiddlylink tw-tiddlylink-missing' href='http://five.tiddlywiki.com/static/http%3A%2F%2Fwww.harmonyagreements.org.html'>
+The CLA documents used for this project where created using <a href='http://www.harmonyagreements.org' target='_blank'>
 Harmony Project Templates</a>. &quot;HA-CLA-I-LIST Version 1.0&quot; for &quot;CLA-individual&quot; and &quot;HA-CLA-E-LIST Version 1.0&quot; for &quot;CLA-entity&quot;
 </p><p>
 <em>